ml-and-ds-papers-on-the-go/andre-ye.github.io/history/winter/lectures/class-conflict-in-the-gilded-age.md

 #### Beginnings of the Second Industrial Revolution
 - The first industrial was discussed with Lowell.
-- Power sources are an important; Lowell power sources from water, second industrial revolution used electricity.
+ - Power sources are an important aspect; Lowell power sources from water, second industrial revolution used electricity.
 - A significant change, utilizing fossil fuels.
 - Interchangable parts of rifles - example of mechanized production.
 - Nevertheless, the railroad industry is the most important part of this.